La Palma – Cumbre Vieja volcano route

 Is Cumbre Vieja still erupting?

-On 12 December 2021 the new volcano on Cumbre Vieja became the longest eruption in known history on La Palma, after 85 days of continuous activity.
+The eruption was officially declared over on 24 December 2021 – just in time for La Palma’s residents to celebrate Christmas and New Year with a sigh of relief.
+On 12 December 2021 the new Cumbre Vieja volcano became the longest eruption in known history on La Palma, after 85 days of continuous activity.
 The next day it signed off with a final belch of ash and noxious fumes, rising thousands of metres into the air.
-The eruption was officially declared over on 24 December 2021; just in time for the island inhabitants to celebrate Christmas and New Year with a sigh of relief.

 Images from NASA Earth Observatory show a daunting comparison of the area around Valle de Aridane before and after the eruption.